kuonanhong/audiomate/paper/paper.md

 Machine Learning has a variety of applications in different fields, including audio-related tasks.
 But especially with deep learning the need for data has been increased dramatically.
 Therefore data has to be prepared carefully before the actual problem can be tackled.
-Audiomate aims to reduce the effort for preparation of audio datasets, by providing a consistent way to work with them.
+Audiomate aims to reduce the effort for the preparation of audio datasets, by providing a consistent way to work with them.

-Audio datasets have various formats, almost every single dataset has it's own format.
+Almost every single audio dataset has its own format.
 So every time a new dataset is used, a piece of code has to be written to load and parse the data.
 Having the data loaded, often some kind of preprocessing is necessary.
-Finally, if the data is intended to be used with some kind of machine learning toolkit, it has to be saved in another specific format.
+Finally, if the data is intended to be used with a machine learning toolkit, it has to be saved in another specific format.

 Audiomate is designed to help with all those problems.
-It provides an uniform way to work with the data without knowing specific details about the file-system representation of the data.
+It provides a uniform way to work with the data without knowing specific details about the file-system representation of the data.
 This way datasets of different formats can be loaded and used in the same way.
 Furthermore, the data can be stored in different ways.